Series: Palace of the Ornaments #1

 “Your sister, it seems, had no intention of obeying my wishes,” Father said.

 I blinked in surprise, but managed to keep my mouth shut.
 This was not the time for questions.
 Father would tell me what had happened, or he wouldn’t and I would get it out of Ishtar later.

 “She has gone and gotten herself with child.”
 Father’s voice was cold.

 Ishtar had a secret lover?
 Why would she risk the alliance with Egypt for a dalliance with a man she would never see again and who would likely forget her as soon as she sailed away?
 A chill washed over me as I realised the implication for myself.

 Father could hardly send a pregnant bride to Pharaoh.

 Nor would he risk offending Babylon’s most powerful ally by breaking an agreement already made.

-If Ishtar could not go to the Two Lands, another daughter of Marduk-apla-iddina would be sent in her place.
+If Ishtar could not go to Egypt, another daughter of Marduk-apla-iddina would be sent in her place.

 Marduk-apla-iddina had five sons, but he had only one other daughter.